How to Go About Getting a Business Visa to Afghanistan

 - 1 recent 2 x 2 passport type photograph.
 This means it must be in color, with the subject in a front view, no glasses, with a plain/white background.
 For more photo requirements click here.
 Another option is to upload this photo when you place your order.

 - You must provide a business cover letter.
-This consists of an original, signed letter from the employer or sponsoring company in the US.
+This consists of an original, signed a letter from the employer or sponsoring company in the US.
 It must be on company letterhead introducing you (the applicant for the visa) including a statement regarding your employment status or position in the company.
 Another requirement is to include the applicant’s passport number.
 If you are a government contractor it must be explicitly stated in the letter.
-Your letter must state your purpose of visit in Afghanistan and formally request the Afghanistan visa.
+Your letter must state your purpose of visit to Afghanistan and formally request the Afghanistan visa.